jouellnyc/max7219_fun_display/README.md

 ```

 **Important Notes:**
-* Ensure your **MAX7219 modules are powered via 5V**, not 3.3V, for optimal brightness.
+* Best to ensure your **MAX7219 modules are powered via 5V**, not 3.3V, for optimal brightness.
-* **Double-check that you're connecting to the correct ESP32-S3-BOX headers (J2 and J3)** as indicated.
-These are the general-purpose headers on the back of the device, not the internal display connection.

 ---